 What we do

-ITF main clearance activities in Kosovo* were performed throughout 2000–2001, yet on a smaller scale they still continue.
-By the end of 2011, through ITF projects, nearly 6,5 sq. kilometers of land was cleared on 69 locations with nearly 2,500 mines and 1,600 UXO (unexploded ordnance) found and destroyed.
-In 2015, ITF deployed two mine detection dog teams from MDDC in Bosnia and Herzegovina (BiH) that conducted final quality control of 3,000 sq. meters of land at the demining task Secishte in Kosovo*.
+ITF’s main clearance activities in Kosovo* were performed throughout 2000–2001, yet on a smaller scale they still continue.
+By the end of 2013, through ITF projects, nearly 6 square kilometers of land were cleared on 60 locations with nearly 2,500 mines and 1,600 UXO (unexploded ordnance) found and destroyed.
+In 2015, ITF deployed two mine detection dog teams from MDDC in Bosnia and Herzegovina (BIH) that conducted final quality control of 3,000 square meters of land at the demining task Secishte in Kosovo*.